Buddy Dial

-Gilbert Leroy "Buddy" Dial (January 17, 1937 – February 29, 2008) was an American football wide receiver in the National Football League (NFL) for the Pittsburgh Steelers and Dallas Cowboys.
+Gilbert Leroy "Buddy" Dial (January 17, 1937 – February 29, 2008) was an American professional football player who was a wide receiver in the National Football League (NFL) for the Pittsburgh Steelers and Dallas Cowboys.
 He played college football at Rice University.

-Early years
+Early life

-Dial was born in Ponca City, Oklahoma, but grew up in Magnolia, Texas.
-He attended Magnolia High School, where he played six-man football, while being a three-time All-District End and linebacker.
-He helped his team achieve district titles in his junior and senior years, although they lost the class B regional championship to Sugar Land High School in 1953 and to Barbers Hill High School in 1954.
+Dial was born on January 17, 1937, in Ponca City, Oklahoma, to Lee and Martha (Brown) Dial, but grew up in Magnolia, Texas.
+He attended Magnolia High School, where he played six-man football, while being a three-time All-District end and linebacker.
+He helped his team achieve district titles in his junior and senior years, although they lost the Class B regional championship to Sugar Land High School in 1953 and to Barbers Hill High School in 1954.
+In 1955, as a senior, Dial scored 84 points.
+He was selected to the Texas High School Coaches Association All-Star Team, and played in the North-South football game.

 In 2002, he was inducted into the National High School Hall of Fame.

 College career

-Dial attended Rice University and played as a two-way end on the football team.
+Dial earned a scholarship to the Rice Institute (now known as Rice University) and played as a two-way end on the football team, being a ferocious defensive player and excellent blocker and receiver on offense.
 In 1956, he had 21 receptions for 357 yards, five touchdowns, and was selected sophomore lineman of the year in the Southwest Conference.
-In 1957, he made 21 receptions (which led the Southwest Conference) for 508 yards, four touchdowns, and was named All-Southwest Conference.
-He contributed to Rice winning the conference championship in the Cotton Bowl Classic, and was named to the All-Bowl All-Star team.
+In 1957, he made 21 receptions for 508 yards, and four touchdowns (all of which led the Southwest Conference), and was named All-Southwest Conference.
+He also led the nation with a 24.2 yards per reception average.

+He contributed to Rice winning the 1957 conference championship, defying preseason predictions, and playing in the Cotton Bowl Classic (losing to Navy).
+Dial also was named to the All-Bowl All-Star team.
+At the end of the year, Rice was ranked eighth in the nation by the Associated Press, and number 7 by United Press International.
+The 1957 Rice team was led by two future NFL quarterbacks passing to Dial, Frank Ryan and King Hill.

 In 1958, he caught 19 passes for 264 yards and four touchdowns.
 He was the team's co-captain and Most Valuable Player.
-He also received consensus All-American and the Columbus Touchdown Club Lineman of the Year honors.
+He was selected consensus All-American and the Columbus Touchdown Club Lineman of the Year honors.
+He also received the George Martin Award as team MVP.
+After his senior year, he played in the College All-Star game against the NFL champion Baltimore Colts (who had defeated the New York Giants in "the greatest game ever played" 1958 championship game), the East-West Shrine Game and the Hula Bowl.

 Dial recorded 61 receptions for 1,129 yards in his college career.
 He also posted 13 career receiving touchdowns, tying the school record set by James "Froggie" Williams.

 In 1971, he was inducted into the Rice Athletics Hall of Fame.
 In 1993, he was inducted into the College Football Hall of Fame.